piever/simpleblog/content/post/julia_chapter5.md

 ## Combining conditions

-Not that conditions can be combined using the logical operators: and, or, not.
+Note that conditions can be combined using the logical operators: and, or, not.
 In Julia they are written: `&&`, `||` and `!` respectively.
 Can you figure out for which values:

 ```julia
 julia> !(x > 20) && (x < 15)